 The sales team is looking for a partner to help with this transition.
 Marketing is in a great spot to help since marketing is looking for more insight from sales on what content is being used and shared.
 According to Sirius Decisions, 60 to 70 percent of all company content goes unused.
 What content should marketing create more or less of?

-Social selling can help since it is half social media, half content marketing.
+At its core, social selling is half social media and half content marketing.

 Social selling is half social media, half content marketing.
 Marketing is in a great position to provide social media and content marketing advice to sales.

 Content marketing and social media are two areas of marketing that have become too important for companies today to just stay within the marketing department.

 Social selling is the next evolution of content marketing and social media.

 Marketing has a great opportunity to provide their digital marketing expertise to the sales team who needs help in this area.
 Sales is looking for help with social media and their online presence.
 According to the Sales Management Association, two in three companies don’t have a social media strategy for sales, but 80 percent of sales teams would be more productive with a greater social media presence.